Indian National Congress Sessions

 1941-45 | – | – | No session because of arrest |

-1946 | Meerut | Acharya Kripalani | Last session before independence |
+1946 | Meerut | Acharya Kripalani | The first rural session/first session to be held in a village |

 Difference Between Non Co-Operation Movement And Civil Disobedience Movement

-Facts about Indian National Congress Sessions
+Facts about the Indian National Congress Sessions

 - The national word was added in the name of Congress in the Nagpur session of Congress (1891).